Today's Top Gainer

 Previous year figures, wherever applicable, are made comparable after reflecting impact of GST for the full year.

 Overseas subsidiaries figures are at constant currency.
-Figures given above do not include Sales and EBITDA of Cyclo Division of Pidilite USA as Cyclo business was sold by Pidilite USA in June 2017.
+Figures given above do not include Sales and EBITDA of Cyclo division of Pidilite USA Inc., which was sold by Pidilite USA Inc. in June 2017.

 Pulvitec do Brasil reported marginal sales growth for current year.
 EBITDA declined due to competitive pressure in key products.
-The demand situation in Brazil continues to be uncertain.

 Consolidated Financial Statements

-The Consolidated Financial Statements have been prepared on the basis of audited financial statements of the Company, its subsidiaries, associate company and joint venture, as approved by their respective Board of Directors except Pulvitec do Brazil Industria e Comercio de Colas e Adesivos Ltda. which has been approved by the local administrator and Plus Call Technical Services LLC for which the financial statements have been approved by the management.
+The Consolidated Financial Statements have been prepared on the basis of audited financial statements of the Company, its subsidiaries, associate company and joint venture, as approved by their respective Board of Directors except Pulvitec do Brazil Industria e Comercio de Colas e Adesivos Ltda. which has been approved by the local administrator and Plus Call Technical Services LLC, Dubai for which the financial statements have been approved by the management.
 There has been no transaction in Pidilite East Africa Ltd. from the date of formation till 31st March 2019.

 Directors and Key Managerial Personnel

-(ii) Shri Sabyaschi Patnaik, as a Whole Time Director, for a further period of 3 years with effect from 19th May 2018.
-In accordance with the Articles of Association of the Company, Shri A B Parekh and Shri Sabyaschi Patnaik, Directors of the Company, retire by rotation and being eligible, offer themselves for re-appointment.
+In accordance with the Act and the Articles of Association of the Company, Shri N K Parekh and Shri A N Parekh, Directors of the Company, retire by rotation and being eligible, offer themselves for re-appointment.

-In terms of Section 203 of the Act and applicable provision of Listing Regulations, the Board of Directors has appointed Shri P Ganesh as the Chief Financial Officer (Key Managerial Personnel) of the Company with effect from 20th November 2017.
+In terms of Section 203 of the Act and applicable provision of Listing Regulations, the Board of Directors has appointed Shri Puneet Bansal as the Company Secretary and Compliance Officer (Key Managerial Personnel) of the Company with effect from 20th February 2019.

-The Policy on Directors remuneration is given as an annexure and is also available on the website of the Company, www.pidilite.com.
-There has been no change except an increase in the commission payable to non-executive Directors.
-The remuneration paid to the Directors is as per the terms laid out in the said policy of the Company.
+The Policy on Directors रremuneration is given as an annexure and is also available on the website of the Company, www.pidilite.com.
+The remuneration paid to the Directors is as per the terms laid out in the said policy.